Natural selection in compartmentalized environment with reshuffling: Discussion and Conclusion

-The main result is the conclusion that the selection is still effective even in the context of mixing genotypes with different activity in the same droplet.
-In the case of a linear additive activity-fitness dependence, the effect amounts to retardation of the selection dynamics, understood as the rate of the mean fitness change, by the factor $g(\lambda)$, where $\lambda$ is the mean number of individuals per compartment.
-For large $\lambda$, $g(\lambda)$ decreases approximately as $1/\lambda$.
-Therefore, for the density of ten individuals per compartment in average, the selection is only ten-fold slower than that for the extremely diluted case, when any individual is alone in its compartment.
-Interestingly, the most active mutant is still selected for despite the mixing of low and high activity mutants together.
+The initial motivating question for our work was the influence of the average number of individuals per compartment ($\lambda$) on the selection dynamics.
+We answered this question using distribution theoretical tools.
+The main result is a quantitative characterization of the co-encapsulation effect in the form of a discrete-time dynamical equation for the phenotypic distribution that uses $\lambda$ as the main parameter.
+Using this dynamical description, we thoroughly analyzed the simplest case: additive phenotype with linear selection function under Poisson partitioning in the compartments.
+The main conclusion is that the selection process, contrary to a common belief in the field of directed evolution, is still effective even in the context of mixing many individuals with different phenotypes in the same compartment.
+In quantitative terms, random co-encapsulation slows down the selection dynamics (the rate of the mean fitness change) by a factor that decays approximately as $1/\lambda$.
+With ten individuals per compartment in average, the selection is roughly ten-fold slower than that for the extremely diluted case, when any individual is alone in its compartment.
+In all cases, however, independent of $\lambda$, the most active mutant is still eventually selected for.

-This result was obtained by computation of probability densities $\sigma_x$ and $\sigma$---densities of the real fitness distribution for a genotype of activity $x$ and for any genotype, respectively.
-These densities, although are not absolutely essential for the derivation of the update equation in the linear additive case, allow to generalize the outlined approach to nonlinear activity-fitness dependence.
+We also developed a framework to treat more complicated cases like nonlinear fitness, nonadditive phenotype, and multiple trait phenotype.
+For some special cases (polynomial and exponential selection), we obtained dynamical equations in closed form with an explicit effect of $\lambda$.
+The striking observation here is that different nonlinearities have very different resistance to random co-encapsulation.
+In particular, the exponential selection is completely immune to this effect (in the infinite population approximation).
+This is especially interesting as some important cases of evolving replicators can be approximated by this regime, e. g. when the phenotypic trait directly controls the catalytic rate of the replication.

+Although this is not the first theoretical work on compartmentalized selection, we greatly generalized previous research, which only considered populations of few phenotypes.
+Our model is suitable for the treatment of arbitrary phenotypic distributions, discrete and continuous alike, and arbitrary laws of distribution of individuals among the compartments.
+Thanks to the advanced mathematical tools applied in this work, the computations became more transparent and simple in comparison to the traditional combinatorial approach, which gets very cumbersome already for a quadratic selection function, even in the case of a simple bivariate population.